 The intestinal wall is usually permeable for very small nutrient particles to enter the bloodstream.
-When a person has a leaky gut, undigested food begins to leak into the blood stream, causing a whole host of health and and even fitness challenges, including a compromised immune system and brain function, and weight gain, as the body sees this undigested food as a foreign invader and tries to attack it.
+When a person has a leaky gut, undigested food begins to leak into the bloodstream, causing a whole host of health and even fitness challenges, including a compromised immune system and brain function, and weight gain, as the body sees this undigested food as a foreign invader and tries to attack it.
 Undigested food puts a huge burden on the immune system as the immune system tries to get rid of it, which can lead to autoimmune conditions.

 Leaky Gut Causes

 There are many reasons why people can experience leaky gut.
 Some common causes include:

 -Imbalanced gut microbiome

 -Heavy metals and toxins being dumped into our environment and food

 -Eating fake foods and food that is not suited for optimal health

 -Oxalates in food

 -Living an over-stressed and sympathetic dominant lifestyle